 The wall-mount unit is equipped with a differential pressure switch input to the controller (see Figure 32).
 When the switch indicates a dirty filter, the controller will generate an alarm.
 Once the condition is no longer present, the alarm will automatically clear.
-Additionally, an indicator light will be turned on with the alarm and turned off when the alarm clears (see Figure 34 on page 24).
+Additionally, an indicator light will be turned on with the alarm and turned off when the alarm clears (see Figure 36).

-Disabling the dirty filter switch in $\ensuremath{\text{I/O}}$ Config disables this alarm.
+Disabling the dirty filter switch in I/O Config disables this alarm.